ampproject/amphtml/ads/README.md

 possible, but it will take into account where the reader is currently reading, whether the scrolling is ongoing and any other UX or performance factors.

-Ads can observe wehther resize request were successful using the `window.context.onResizeSuccess` and `window.context.onResizeDenied` methods.
+Ads can observe whether resize request were successful using the `window.context.onResizeSuccess` and `window.context.onResizeDenied` methods.

 Example
 ```javascript